Ronchetti continues to hammer Lujan Grisham over release of prison inmate

 "Beltran only managed to complete two tests before stopping use of the parole board ordered Remote Breath device," documents state.

 Beltran's parole officer tried to contact him by phone multiple times without success.
-When he reached Beltran's mother by phone, she told him she didn't know his whereabouts.
+When he reached Beltran's mother, she told him she didn't know his whereabouts.
 Beltran continued to miss his scheduled remote breath tests, documents state.

 "I also got two phone calls from people in the community who stated that [Beltran] had stolen their Ruger 9mm pistols," his parole officer wrote in the report, adding he was unable to locate Beltran at the home he had listed as his place of residence.